SedFoam/sedfoam/README.md

 ### What is this repository for? ###

-* OpenFOAM
+* SedFOAM
-* Version 2.0
+* Version 3.alpha
-* Supported OpenFoam Versions : 2.4.0
+* Supported OpenFoam Versions : 5.0

 ### Deployment instructions ###